 The first line, yin, shows the offerings of sacrifice placed on clean grass mats on the ground.
 The offering shows purity and the ceremony is proper.

 The second line, yang, shows an old man with a young wife, or an old willow tree producing new shoots.
 Despite the age and condition of the subject, there are auspicious signs of growth and renewal.

 The third line, yang, shows the supporting beam of a structure that is weak.
 When the key person or element of a situation is weak, there will be misfortune.

 The fourth line, yang, shows the supporting beam bowing slightly upward, as Chinese temple roofs bow upward.
-This is auspicious, and good fortune will come from the mood of the pure offering of the second line.
+This is auspicious, and good fortune will come from the mood of the pure offering of the first line.

 The fifth line, yang, shows a dying willow that produces a few shoots, or an old woman with a young husband.
 There is some advantage, but it does not last.
 Once a tree is dying, a few new shoots will not save it.

 The sixth line, yin, shows its subject struggling too hard, as one may wade bravely into a stream until they drown.
 Although no one would cast blame for a great person trying too hard, no good will come of it.

 Every system and every hero, mentor, teacher, and guru ultimately has clay feet.
 In some instances the imperfections are glaring, while in other situations, this hexagram confirms it is better to ignore it and keep going.